Question76-Salva/Question76-Salva/README.md

 💻 Web Developer

 - 🔭 I’m currently working and learning on fullstack web projects
-- 🌱 I’m currently learning more about Java, Spring, Angular, Laravel
+- 🌱 I’m currently learning more about Java, Spring, Angular
 - 👯 I’m looking to collaborate on webinar,meetup...
 - 💬 Ask me about
 - 📫 How to reach me: https://salvadorbellososantosporfolio.netlify.app/ https://www.linkedin.com/in/salvador-belloso-santos-b22a9a1a2/